govbarnesy/component-docs/Chip.md

 - **Small:** Compact and suitable for dense interfaces.
 - **Default:** Balanced size for general use.
 - **Large:** Larger for emphasis or touch-friendly interactions.
+- **Minimal:** Most compact size, can be used to indicate a status change.

 ## Properties
 The Chip component supports the following properties: